California: Transportation

+Highways

 California's vast terrain is connected by an extensive system of controlled-access highways ('freeways'), limited-access roads ('expressways'), and highways.
 California is known for its car culture, giving California's cities a reputation for severe traffic congestion.
 Construction and maintenance of state roads and statewide transportation planning are primarily the responsibility of the California Department of Transportation, nicknamed "Caltrans".
-The rapidly growing population of the state is straining all of its transportation networks, and California has some of the worst roads in the United States.
-The Reason Foundation's 19th Annual Report on the Performance of State Highway Systems ranked California's highways the third-worst of any state, with Alaska second, and Rhode Island first.
+The rapidly growing population of the state is straining all of its transportation networks, and California has some of the worst roads in the U.S. The Reason Foundation's 19th Annual Report on the Performance of State Highway Systems ranked California's highways the third-worst of any state, with Alaska second, and Rhode Island first.

 The state has been a pioneer in road construction.
 One of the state's more visible landmarks, the Golden Gate Bridge, was the longest suspension bridge main span in the world at 4200 ft between 1937 (when it opened) and 1964.
 With its orange paint and panoramic views of the bay, this highway bridge is a popular tourist attraction and also accommodates pedestrians and bicyclists.
 The San Francisco–Oakland Bay Bridge (often abbreviated the "Bay Bridge"), completed in 1936, transports about 280,000 vehicles per day on two-decks.
 Its two sections meet at Yerba Buena Island through the world's largest diameter transportation bore tunnel, at 76 ft wide by 58 ft high.
-The Arroyo Seco Parkway, connecting Los Angeles and Pasadena, opened in 1940 as the first freeway in the Western United States.
-It was later extended south to the Four Level Interchange in downtown Los Angeles, regarded as the first stack interchange ever built.
+The Arroyo Seco Parkway, connecting Los Angeles and Pasadena, opened in 1940 as the first freeway in the Western U.S. It was later extended south to the Four Level Interchange in downtown Los Angeles, regarded as the first stack interchange ever built.

+The California Highway Patrol is the largest statewide police agency in the U.S. in employment with more than 10,000 employees.
+They are responsible for providing any police-sanctioned service to anyone on California's state-maintained highways and on state property.

+By the end of 2021, 30,610,058 people in California held a California Department of Motor Vehicles-issued driver's licenses or state identification card, and there were 36,229,205 registered vehicles, including 25,643,076 automobiles, 853,368 motorcycles, 8,981,787 trucks and trailers, and 121,716 miscellaneous vehicles (including historical vehicles and farm equipment).